suraj-singh12/CSE221-MVC-Programming/MVC NOTES/readme.txt

-How can you apply global route constraingts in Laravel?
+How can you apply global route constraints in Laravel?
 By using pattern method in the RouteServiceProvider.php

 facade: